geoserver/geoserver-history/doc/en/user/source/googleearth/kmlstyling.rst

 Freemarker Templates
 ````````````````````

-Specifying labels via a Freemarker template involves creating a special text file called ``title.ftl`` and placing it into the ``featureTypes`` directory (inside the GeoServer data directory) for the dataset to be labeled.
-For example, to create a template to label the ``states`` dataset by state name one would create the file here:  ``<data_dir>/featureTypes/states/title.ftl``.
+Specifying labels via a Freemarker template involves creating a special text file called ``title.ftl`` and placing it into the ``workspaces/<ws name>/<datastore name>/<feature type name>`` directory (inside the GeoServer data directory) for the dataset to be labeled.
+For example, to create a template to label the ``states`` dataset by state name one would create the file here:  ``<data_dir>/workspaces/topp/states_shapefile/states/title.ftl``.
 The content of the file would be:

 .. code-block:: none